Your business needs a website.

 Strategically promote your content using social media, email, outreach, video, and any other methods available to you, including paid ads.”

-Someone else can create your website content.
+Someone else can create your content

 Leave the hard stuff to the expert right?